FAE56/zola-deploy-action/README.md

 ```

 ## Environment Variables

-* `PAGES_BRANCH`: The git branch of your repo to which the built static files will be pushed.
+- `PAGES_BRANCH`: The git branch of your repo to which the built static files will be pushed.
 Default is `gh-pages` branch
-* `REPOSITORY`: The target repository to push to.
+- `REPOSITORY`: The target repository to push to.
 Default is `GITHUB_REPOSITORY`(current repository).
 Set this variable if you want to deploy to other repo.
-* `BUILD_DIR`: The path from the root of the repo where we should run the `zola build` command.
+- `BUILD_DIR`: The path from the root of the repo where we should run the `zola build` command.
 Default is `.` (current directory)
-* `OUT_DIR`: The build output directory of `zola build`.
+- `OUT_DIR`: The build output directory of `zola build`.
 Default is `public`
-* `BUILD_FLAGS`: Custom build flags that you want to pass to zola while building.
+- `BUILD_FLAGS`: Custom build flags that you want to pass to zola while building.
 (Be careful supplying a different build output directory might break the action).
-* `BUILD_ONLY`: Set to value `true` if you don't want to deploy after `zola build`.
+- `BUILD_ONLY`: Set to value `true` if you don't want to deploy after `zola build`.
-* `BUILD_THEMES`: Set to false to disable fetching themes submodules.
+- `BUILD_THEMES`: Set to false to disable fetching themes submodules.
 Default `true`.
-* `CHECK_LINKS`: Set to `true` to check links with `zola check`.
+- `CHECK_LINKS`: Set to `true` to check links with `zola check`.
-* `CHECK_FLAGS`: Custom check flags that you want to pass to `zola check`.
+- `CHECK_FLAGS`: Custom check flags that you want to pass to `zola check`.
+- `POST_BUILD_COMMAND`: Run custom script after zola build (before deploy).
-* `GITHUB_HOSTNAME`: The Github hostname to use in your action.
+- `GITHUB_HOSTNAME`: The Github hostname to use in your action.
 This is to account for Enterprise instances where the base URL differs from the default, which is `github.com`.

 ## Custom Domain

 If you're using a custom domain for your GitHub Pages site put the CNAME
 in `static/CNAME` so that zola puts it in the root of the public folder
 which is where GitHub expects it to be.